Leven Thumps and the Gateway to Foo: Leven Thumps

 Leven is fourteen years old and is the grandson of Hector Thumps, the builder of the gateway to Foo.
 Leven originally knows nothing of Foo or of his heritage.
 He discovers this information as the story goes on.
 Leven is an offing, who can manipulate the future, and is being hunted by Sabine (an evil being with many resources and much power).

 Winter Frore

 Winter is thirteen, with ratty blond hair and deep evergreen eyes.
-Her pale skin and willowy cloths give her the appearance of a shy spirit.
+Her pale skin and willowy clothes give her the appearance of a shy spirit.
 She was brought to Foo by fate, but her thoughts and memories of her previous life are gone.
 Winter struggles just to figure out what her purpose is.
 Winter is a nit with the power to freeze things at will.
 She first notices this amazing gift when her hair begins to float around in mid air frosted with ice, terrifying her abusive, bloated mother, Janet.